aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 :math:`t_{\text{int}}` is the integration time (i.e. sampling time).

 The following tables list all currently supported VPM modes and the vegas.scale values for each.
-Observers should still use the :ref:`VPM Observing Tools` to check the value of vegas.scale for\
+Observers should still use the :ref:`references/backends/vpm:VPM Observing Tools` to check the value of vegas.scale for\
 their particular observing setup.